nhsconnect/CareConnectAPI/pages/design/design_patient_search.md

 demographic information such as a non-postback search, additional demographic detail, etc.
 * Any low resource application which exposes patient demographic search functionality
+* A facade providing a simple API to a complex interface

 ## 2. Basic Patient Search ##